 Both are often used interchangeably in the world of production.
-They are commonly known as one and the same thing but when it comes to deep dive analysis, the management segregates them into two buckets and draws their analysis on it.
-There are some critical difference between Manufacturing vs productions which are not known to a common man.
+They are commonly known as one and the same thing, but when it comes to deep-dive analysis, the management segregates them into two buckets and draws their analysis on it.
+There is some critical difference between Manufacturing vs productions which are not known to a common man.
 In this Manufacturing vs productions article, we will try and understand the key differences between both and their nature of working and characteristics.

 Head To Head Comparison Between Manufacturing vs Production (Infographics)

 Below is the top 6 difference between Manufacturing vs Production: